CharlesPlusC/MegaConstellationSSA/README.md

 - The NORAD IDs of the satellites selected for this study are provided in external/selected_satellites.json
 - The TLE_analysis files are around ~1GB in size so I have not added these to the repo.
 You will have to run the NORAD_vs_SUP_TLE_analysis() function to generate these.
 This will only take a couple of minutes typically.

+__SupTLE vs GP vs Operator Ephemeris:__
+The 3-way benchmarking analysis that was performed on the Supplemental, NORAD and Operator ephemerides uses the ephemerides that are stored in the _"external/ephem_TLE_compare"_ folder.
+Each sub-folder here belongs to one spacecraft (NORAD ID).

 ## Outputs:
 The following repo will enable you to replicate all figures in the paper and a number of others that were not included for brevity.